Run Forest, Run

 Fort Tryon Park

 Just south of Inwood Hill Park lies Fort Tryon Park, built by Frederick Law Olmsted Jr. Although daddy got to play with Central Park, junior left this hidden gem as his own mark on the city.
-Both paved and unpaved trails wind through carefully manicured gardens, and the sea dogs among your group can drink their fill of river views.
+Both paved and unpaved trails wind through carefully manicured gardens and river views abound.
 If you get tired of running, head to the Met’s cloisters to check out medieval armor and weaponry.
 Between Inwood and Fort Tryon, you can easily plan a seven-mile run.

 Getting There: Take the A Train to Inwood – 207 Street Station.
 Enter the trailhead off the roundabout.